-\bigstar denotes inferences that we have documented in a detailed on-line analysis
+\bigstar denotes inferences that we have documented in detail

 Ludgate's Analytical Machine - Some Still Unsolved Questions

 - How storage cylinders were rotated.

 - How a shuttle was moved.

 - How the Mill mechanism worked.

 - Most of the internal timing.

 - Almost everything about program control.

 - Almost everything about input and output.